openstack/keystone-specs/api/v3/identity-api-v3.rst

   project to behave as a domain.
 - Addition of the ``is_domain`` field to project scoped token response that represents whether a project is acting as a domain.
+- Enable or disable a subtree in the project hierarchy.
+- Delete a subtree in the project hierarchy.

 What's New in Version 3.4
 -------------------------